 The secret of successful freezing is in the packaging.
-The wrap you use must be air, moisture and vapor proof.
-The way you close and seal the package must not allow air, moisture or vapor in or out.
+The way you close and seal the package must not allow air or moisture in or out.
 Packaging done in any other way could cause food odor and taste transfer throughout the refrigerator and drying of frozen food.